8 Things To Do When Remodeling Your Kitchen

 Get with your contractor and/or designer to see which options are best for you since some homes are even suitable for hardwood floors in kitchens while others are not.

 Something else to keep in mind is if you are replacing your dishwasher, make sure it will fit in its designated place before the flooring goes in.

-Once all plans, demolition, preliminary electrical work and granite slab selection have been done, now is the time to focus on the countertops.
+Once all plans, demolition, preliminary electrical work, and granite slab selection, now is the time to focus on the countertops.

-Verify how much you wish to either extend, or shorten your new area by.
+Verify how much you wish to either extend or shorten your new area.

 Granite countertops are the showcase of your kitchen so take your time when selecting your stone.